Skip to main content

 If the user doesn’t make a choice before the video ends, the player will move on to play the default choice as the next video.

-If you want to ensure that the viewer does pick the next island – ensure Pause at end is selected – full details below – this will stop the island at the end to wait for the user to make a decision, overriding the default choice behaviour described above.
+If you want to ensure that the viewer does pick the next island – ensure Pause at end is selected (full details below).
+This will stop the island at the end to wait for the user to make a decision, overriding the default choice behaviour described above.

-5 - Cut on Click
+17 - Cut on click

 This is ticked by default for all choices in new projects.